ncuskey/silver-umbrella/README.md

 ### Written Expression Tab
 1. Paste student writing in the text area
-2. Select appropriate dictionary packs for the student's grade level
+2. Set the probe time duration (mm:ss format) for fluency calculations
-3. Add custom words to the lexicon if needed
+3. Hunspell loads automatically on startup for professional spell checking
-4. Hunspell loads automatically on startup for professional spell checking
+4. Grammar checking runs automatically as you type (debounced)
-5. Grammar checking runs automatically as you type (debounced)
+5. Review the 6 key metrics in the right column grid
-6. Review automated scoring and infraction flags
+6. Check infractions and suggestions (always visible)
-7. Use interactive overrides to adjust scoring as needed
+7. Use interactive overrides to adjust scoring as needed (click words for WSC, click carets for CWS)

 ### Spelling Tab
 1. Enter target words (comma/semicolon/newline separated)